etorrano/tutorial-predicting-income/predicting_income_with_census_data_pt2.md

 data = encoder.fit_transform(dataset.data)
 ```

 This specialized transformer now has the ability to encode multiple column labels in a data frame, saving information about the state of the encoders.
-It would be trivial to add an `inverse_transform` method as well that accepts numeric data and converts it to labels, using the `inverse_transform` method of each individual `LabelEncoder` on a per-column basis.
+It would be trivial to add an `inverse_transform` method as well that accepts numeric data and converts it back to labels, using the `inverse_transform` method of each individual `LabelEncoder` on a per-column basis.

 ### Imputation

 According to the `adult.names` file, unknown values are given via the `"?"` string.
 We'll have to either ignore rows that contain a `"?"` or impute their value to the row.
 Scikit-Learn provides a transformer for dealing with missing values at either the column level or at the row level in the `sklearn.preprocessing` library called the [Imputer](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.Imputer.html).

-The `Imputer` requires information about what missing values are, either an integer or the string, `Nan` for `np.nan` data types, it then requires a strategy for dealing with it.
+The `Imputer` requires information about what the missing values are, either an integer or the string, `Nan` for `np.nan` data types, it then requires a strategy for dealing with it.
 For example, the `Imputer` can fill in the missing values with the mean, median, or most frequent values for each column.
 If provided an axis argument of 0, columns that contain only missing data are discarded; if provided an axis argument of 1, rows which contain only missing values raise an exception.
 Basic usage of the `Imputer` is as follows:

 ```python
 imputer = Imputer(missing_values='Nan', strategy='most_frequent')